Header Banner

-How To: Turn Corn or Potato Chips into a MacGyver-Style Emergency Candle
+How to Turn Corn or Potato Chips into a MacGyver-Style Emergency Candle

 Not having power sucks.
 It can be fun for the first few hours, but if it lasts any longer than that, most people run out of things to do pretty quickly (i.e. the batteries in all their devices die).